 9 Tips for Marketing Beauty Products

 The most important factor in a customer’s decision to buy a bath and body care item is fragrance.
 So you need to make sure it is possible for the customer to smell the product.
-For bar soaps, this just means a permeable package, but for liquids it means that you have to be willing to supply product testers. – Thanks to Joe Marks of Baudelaire
+For bar soaps, this just means a permeable package, but for liquids, it means that you have to be willing to supply product testers. – Thanks to Joe Marks of Baudelaire

-Make your products unique and eye catching along with having an overall cohesive brand so that they stand out among all the other products you are competing with on store shelves and online.
+Having an overall cohesive brand so that they stand out among all the other products you are competing with on store shelves and online.
 Pointing out the uniqueness of the products on the packaging is equally important.
 For instance, some of our products are vegan and all are vegetarian so we say that on every box, label, and catalog. – Thanks to Racheal Kash of Lulu Blossom

 When marketing beauty products and selling bath and body products, or any product for that matter, it is important to surround yourself with people that believe in your dreams and encourage you to achieve them.
-Surround yourself with people who have done, are doing, and will do big things and then you will in turn do the same. – Thanks to Shawn Childers of Alonus Fitness Wear
+Surround yourself with people who have done, are doing, and will do big things and then you will, in turn, do the same. – Thanks to Shawn Childers of Alonus Fitness Wear

 Do you have any tips you'd like to share?
 If so, leave a comment below with your best tip for marketing beauty products.